albertus82/jface-utils/README.md

 }
 ```

+You can surely improve this code, for example introducing localization, autodetermining `configurationKey` values using the enum names, adding an overloaded constructor that doesn't require the `fieldEditorData` argument, and so on.
+This example makes use of [`PreferenceData`](src/main/java/it/albertus/jface/preference/PreferenceData.java) and [`FieldEditorData`](src/main/java/it/albertus/jface/preference/FieldEditorData.java) helper classes and their respective builders.

 #### PreferencePage classes

 This is a very simple example of class that extends [`AbstractPreferencePage`](src/main/java/it/albertus/jface/preference/page/AbstractPreferencePage.java).
 You will need one class per [`PageDefinition`](src/main/java/it/albertus/jface/preference/page/PageDefinition.java) enum constant.
 The `getPageDefinition` method must return the enum constant associated with this page class.
-You can easily improve this architecture by writing another abstract class that extends [`AbstractPreferencePage`](src/main/java/it/albertus/jface/preference/page/AbstractPreferencePage.java) and recalls the super constructors with that static parameters; you can also write a static lookup method in your [`PageDefinition`](src/main/java/it/albertus/jface/preference/page/PageDefinition.java) enum so that you can override the `getPageDefinition` method directly in your abstract superclass.

 ```java
 public class GeneralPreferencePage extends AbstractPreferencePage {